firstBitSportivnaya/files-converter/README.en.md

     - **`value`**: *(string, optional)* - the new value to set for the element (used with `add` and `modify` operations).
       - **Example**: `"value": "false"`

+## Automatic detection of platform version

+For the conversion type (`conversion_type: "srcConvert"`), an attempt will be made to determine the platform version based on the **upload format version** specified in the `"Configuration.xml"` file.
+For example, for the download format version `2.16`, the platform version `8.3.23` will be installed.
+See the conformance file [export_format_versions.json](configs/export_format_versions.json) for details.

 ## Usage

 It can be installed by running: